 Warning: SPOILERS for House of X #5

-House of X #5 is on sale now from Marvel Comics.
+House of X #5 is available now from your local comic book shop, or direct from Marvel Comics.